krompaco/record-collector/docs/content-record-collector-net/en/pages/getting-started.md

 ## Deploy to Netlify

 These two blog posts should help with most deployment scenarios using different Git and build server providers.
-I think the most elegant way is to just use Netlify for the build which works great with GitHub, GitLab, or Bitbucket for your repository copy.
+I think the most elegant way is to just use Netlify for the build which works with GitHub, GitLab, or Bitbucket for your repository copy.

 * [Continuous Deployment using just Netlify](/en/updates/continuous-deployment-using-just-netlify/)
 * [Deploy to Netlify using a GitHub Action](/en/updates/deploy-to-netlify-using-a-github-action/)

 ## Customize templates using the `ViewPrefix` setting

-You can of course modify anything existing but there is a also a simple built-in feature to be able to add your own templates with own file names so that pulling from the original repository won't overwrite your templates.
+You can of course modify anything existing but there is a also a simple built-in feature to be able to add your own templates with own file names so that updating from the original repository won't overwrite your templates.

 This works so that if you change the setting to something like `"ViewPrefix": "MiasTheme"` the default MVC controller will use that setting value in this way: